 The TNC does not support binary DXF format.
 When generating the DXF file from a CAD or drawing program, make sure that you save the file in ASCII format.

-The following DXF elements are selectable as contours:
+The following DXF elements can be selected as contours:

 - LINE (straight line)

 - CIRCLE (complete circle)

 - ARC (circular arc)

 - POLYLINE